 Whether you’re a medical professional or just a fan of TV medical dramas, you’ve likely heard the term “DNR order.”
-A do-not-resuscitate, or DNR, order is a patient’s order to not be resuscitated in the event that life-saving measures are required following a cardiac arrest or other life-threatening event.
+A do-not-resuscitate, or DNR, order is a patient’s order to not be resuscitated in the event that life-saving measures are required to treat cardiac and respiratory arrest.

-Here’s everything to know about DNR orders, the various types, and when you do not resuscitate versus when you do.
+Here’s everything you need to know about DNR orders, the various types, and when you do not resuscitate versus when you do.

 Basics of Do-Not-Resuscitate Orders